Eztys/SimpleKDS/Library/README.md

 A function that receives the response message in a non-blocking manner.
 One byte is read per function call (if available) and stored in the *resbuf* byte array.<br><br>
 Returns:<br>
-*RES_BUSY* when not all bytes have been received i.e. continue calling the function<br>
+*BUSY* when not all bytes have been received i.e. continue calling the function<br>
-*RES_SUCCESS* when the entire response message is received i.e. start parsing the response message<br>
+*SUCCESS* when the entire response message is received i.e. start parsing the response message<br>
-*RES_TIMEOUT* when response was not received within timeout set in constructure (default 1500 ms)<br>
+*TIMEOUT* when response was not received within timeout set in constructure (default 1500 ms)<br>
+*BUFFEROVERFLOW* when the response is larger than then buffer<br>

 **bool initECU()**